brooksandrew/simpleblog/_posts/articles/2014-08-12-nextbus1_api.markdown

 **Disclaimer:** I use R and Python on a regular basis for scripting and data analysis.
 I've worked with APIs before, but am by no means an expert.
 This is my first real venture into JavaScript and D3, so this is much more of an experiment than an expert-guide.
-Anyhow, this is what I did:
+Anyhow, this is what I did.

 I live in DC, so I tapped the [WMATA (Washington Metropolitan Area Transit Authority)](http://www.wmata.com/) API for my data.
 I live in a house, which is near a bus stop, so I pulled predictions for my bus stop (selfish, I know) every 10 seconds for about a week.